On Jul 29 2020 by Staff

 - EB-5 Worldwide (including El Salvador, Guatemala and Honduras, Mexico and Philippines), Regional and Non-Regional Centers, will also remain current into the next fiscal year.

-If you have any questions about these highlighted projections or categories, please contact a Klasko employment-based immigration lawyer.
+If you have any questions about the July visa bulletin or about these highlighted projections or categories, please contact a Klasko employment-based immigration lawyer.

 The material contained in this article does not constitute direct legal advice and is for informational purposes only.
 An attorney-client relationship is not presumed or intended by receipt or review of this presentation.
 The information provided should never replace informed counsel when specific immigration-related guidance is needed.